Get the facts about partial-onset seizures

-While tonic-clonic seizures (also known as grand mal) are the most recognized, about 60% of people with epilepsy have what are called partial-onset seizures.
+While tonic-clonic seizures (also known as grand mal) are the most recognized, more than half of people with epilepsy have partial-onset seizures.

 Partial-onset seizures are different from generalized seizures because they start in only one side of the brain.
 They come in many forms and can be harder to spot.
 Some people experiencing partial-onset seizures may not even recognize that they're having seizures.